 LAKE FRONTAGE - The longest distance along two straight lines formed by connecting the lot corners where they intersect the Lake Line with an intermediate point (selected to maximize the length of the two lines) on the Lake Line, not including man-made projections into the lake.
-See diagram below.
+(See shoreline quidelines)

-LAKE LINE - The shoreline of Skaneateles Lake when the lake level is 865.02 feet (National Geodetic Vertical Datum 1929), the legally established elevation to which the City of Syracuse may raise the level of the lake.
+LAKE LINE/MEAN HIGH WATER MARK - The shoreline of Skaneateles Lake when the lake level is 865.02 feet (National Geodetic Vertical Datum 1929), the legally established elevation to which the City of Syracuse may raise the level of the lake.
 (The corresponding level using City of Syracuse datum is 863.27 feet.)